SSWConsulting/SSW.Rules.Content/rules/do-you-use-these-useful-react-hooks/rule.md

 ## 4. **useRef**: Direct DOM Access & Persistent References 🎯

 The `useRef`` hook in React allows you to access and interact with DOM elements or maintain a mutable reference to values across renders without triggering a re-render.
-Here's a comprehensive guide based on the provided information:

 ```jsx
 import { useRef } from 'react';